AGRamirezz/baddata/README.md

-# baddata
+# BAD Data
-A Study on Domain Generalization for Failure Detection through Human Reactions in HRI
+## A Study on Domain Generalization for Failure Detection through Human Reactions in HRI